WASHINGTON — A smoke alarm law that has been phased in gradually over the past five years in Maryland takes full effect Jan. 1.

 How many smoke alarms are required by law in Maryland homes?

-At least one smoke alarm should on every level of your home including the basement.
+At least one smoke alarm should be on every level of your home including the basement.
 The smoke alarms should be in hallways just outside sleeping areas.
-Brady also recommends having an alarm inside bedrooms, and to sleep with the door closed as a protective barrier in the event of fire and to impair the flow of heat and toxic gases.
+Brady also recommends having an alarm inside bedrooms and sleeping with the door closed as a protective barrier in the event of fire and to impair the flow of heat and toxic gases.